kdave/btrfs-progs/Documentation/Common-features.rst

 filesystem label
-        another filesystem identification, could be used for mount or for better recognition, can be set or read by an ioctl or by command :command:`btrfs filesystem label`
+        another filesystem identification, could be used for mount or for better recognition, can be set or read by an ioctl or by command :ref:`btrfs filesystem label<man-filesystem-label>`

 O_TMPFILE
         mode of open() syscall that creates a file with no associated directory